 As one of Smith’s high-end models, the I/O Mag is impressively well-built.
 After more than a full season of use—which has included more than 30 ski days, half of which were at the resort—the goggles look like new.
 I do store them in the included soft-sided case when touring and in between ski days, but otherwise I haven’t taken any special care (of note: the goggles unfortunately don’t come with a more protective hard-sided case).
 The strap still looks fresh, the rear buckle that connects the two sides of the strap provides a solid hold, the foam is in great shape, and I couldn’t find a single scratch of consequence on either lens.
 It’s worth noting that another tester, who used the Low Bridge variation of the I/O Mag goggles a couple seasons ago, did get some scratches, although it happened on a packed gondola while skiing in Japan.
 In our opinion, it’s worth taking a little extra care to protect the lenses, but that’s common practice with all spherical designs.

 Other Versions of the Smith I/O Mag

-We tested the standard medium-fit I/O Mag Goggles, and Smith expanded the lineup for the 2019-2020 ski season to include both small (S) and extra-large (XL) frame sizes.
-All of the goggles cost the same at $240-$270 depending on the lenses you choose and have an identical feature set and build.
-This includes the quick-change system, 3-layer foam construction, and two ChromaPop lenses.
+We tested the standard medium-fit I/O Mag Goggles, and Smith expanded the lineup last season to include both small (S) and extra-large (XL) frame sizes.
+All of the goggles cost the same at $250-$280 depending on the lenses you choose and have a similar feature set and build.
+This includes the quick-change system, triple-layer foam construction, and two ChromaPop lenses.
 As we touched on previously, there’s also a Low Bridge variation for those with smaller facial features.
 All in all, it’s great to see the lineup growing to accommodate more face shapes and sizes.

 - Just about everything you could want in a medium-fit goggle: excellent field of vision, durable construction, and all-day comfort.